CazaBobos/CazaBobos/README.md

 ## CazaBobos - Software Dev
 ### About Me...
 Hi!
-Im Santiago, a Junior Software Developer and Software Engineering Student with knowledge on both desktop and fullstack web applications, Software QA and Automation.
+Im Santiago, a Junior Software Developer and Software Engineering Student based in Argentina, with knowledge on both desktop and fullstack web applications, Software QA and Automation.

-I'm currently in Vates Software as a consultant for Claro, primarily working with Java Backend. \
+I'm currently working in the software industry for Vates Software as a consultant for Claro. \
 Aside from that, I also work on some personal projects, both for learning and commercial purposes.

 I'm bilingual in english and spanish, and I also speak between basic and intermediate german and portuguese.